-4.5 Reducing the need to travel, and managing the impact of new developments
+4.5 Reducing the need to travel, and managing the impact of new developments shops and services in places which are easy to access on foot, cycle or by public transport helps to reduce car use.

 Although this strategy is about moving around, it is also about reducing the need for motorised travel, especially car travel.
 Less car traffic helps make a city a safer and more pleasant place to live, as well as an attractive place to invest.